olena-syrotenko/design-patterns/README.md

 ## State
-**Purpose** - let an object alter its behaviour when its internal state changes (as if an objecy changed its class).
+**Purpose** - let an object alter its behaviour when its internal state changes (as if an object changed its class).

 **When**:
-   - object behaves differently depending on its current state ans state-specific code changes frequently
+   - object behaves differently depending on its current state and state-specific code changes frequently
-   - have a lot of duplicate code across similar statess and transitions of a condition-based state machine
+   - have a lot of duplicate code across similar states and transitions of a condition-based state machine

 **Implementation**:
   1. identify distinct values for state of an object (context).
 Each state value will be a separate class with a specific state behavior.
   2. implement state transitions: states can themselves transition to next state based on input of method or context can initiate this transition.
-  3. cluent interacts with context and is unaware of existence of state
+  3. client interacts with context and is unaware of existence of state

 **Pitfalls**:
-   - a lot more classes are cteated for providing functionality for each state
+   - a lot more classes are created for providing functionality for each state
    - state transitions become complicated if there are multiple possible states to which object can move from current state